| Gauntlet: Dark Legacy Online Strategy

 you've explored.
 Unexplored areas will be populated with

 monsters and items.
 Explored areas won't.
+NEVER open every chest you see.

 Sometimes you just need keys to progress to the exit.
 The